smarttdm/ebaas.github.io/_posts/2017-04-25-BuildStateMachineWorkflow.markdown

 ### Define events

-Before you create a workflow for the issue tracking, you need to define the events that drive the workflow first.
+Before you create a workflow for the issue tracking, you need to define the events that drive the workflow.
 Most common events are those resulting from creating or updating a data instance, which is called DB Events.
 DB Events are part of a data model.
 Therefore, you need using the DesignStudio to define the events for the workflow.

 1. Open DesignStudio at Start->Ebaas->DesignStudio;
 2. Open the existing “TDM” data model that contains the “Issue” class from the database;